anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 provides a solution for a secure zero-touch (automated) bootstrap of new (unconfigured) devices.
 In the context of BRSKI, new devices, called "Pledges", are equipped with a factory-installed Initial Device Identifier (IDevID) (see {{ieee802-1AR}}), and are enrolled into a network.
 BRSKI makes use of Enrollment over Secure Transport (EST) {{RFC7030}}
 with {{RFC8366}} vouchers to securely enroll devices.
 A Registrar provides the security anchor of the network to which a Pledge enrolls.
-In this document, BRSKI is extended such that a Pledge connects to "Registrars" via a Join Proxy.
+In this document, BRSKI is extended such that a Pledge connects to "Registrars" via a constrained Join Proxy.
+In particular, the underlying IP network is assumed to be a mesh newtork as described in {{RFC4944}}, although other IP-over-foo networks are not excluded.

 A complete specification of the terminology is pointed at in {{Terminology}}.